V-Shukla/Sequence/src/Sequence/README.md

 Defect 4 : 14 cards for player 1
 Defect 5 : Player 2 Pick button small
-Defect 6 : cardsLeft4Drawing decreases when picked from discard pile
+Defect 6 : cardsLeft4Drawing decreases when picked from discard pile Defect 7 : if players wait for entering name, it times out then player 2 is null after initial set up of player1

 #**************** Improvement ******************************
 # Completed - Feature 1 : add window to middle -12/22/2014